-Sixty three years ago, an unsuspecting Campbell employee changed the face of the Thanksgiving meals for decades to come.
+Sixty four years ago, an unsuspecting Campbell employee changed the face of the Thanksgiving meals for decades to come.

 The recipe has undergone minor changes over its 60 years (for one, the canned green beans are now often replaced with frozen or fresh beans), but there’s still nothing like the classic casserole to complete the holiday meal.